tjsavitsky/spindle/README.txt

 Now you should be able to make spindle and gengplanar and gengspin with the rest of nauty.

-These have only been tested with nauty27r1.
+These programs have only been tested with nauty27r1.

+--Thomas J. Savitsky
+July 1, 2020